Elementary coordinatization of finitely generated nilpotent groups: Elementary equivalence of finitely generated nilpotent groups

-\begin{thm} Assume $G\equiv H$ are finitely generated nilpotent groups and $\bar{u}\in G^m$ is the pseudo-basis of $G$ appearing in Lemma~\ref{mainlem} and Remark~\ref{stb}.
+\begin{prop} Assume $G\equiv H$ are finitely generated nilpotent groups and $\bar{u}$ is the pseudo-basis of $G$ appearing in Lemma~\ref{mainlem} and Lemma~\ref{stb}.
 Then there exists a polycyclic central series $(L)$ of $H$

 where each term $L_i$, except possibly when $i_1+1<i\leq i_2$, is definable in $H$ using the same formula that defines $K_i$ in $G$.
-Moreover there exists a pseudo-basis $\bar{v}\in H^m$ adapted to the series such that \begin{enumerate} \item for all $1\leq i \leq m$
+Moreover there exists a pseudo-basis $\bar{v}$ of $H$ of length $m$ adapted to the series above such that \begin{enumerate} \item for all $1\leq i \leq m$